-Woman hurt in Indian Army’s unprovoked fire in Rawalakot Sector
+Woman hurt in Indian army’s unprovoked fire in Rawalakot sector

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Indian Army resorted to unprovoked firing in Rawalakot Sector along the Line of Control (LOC), targeting civil population, said a press release issued here by Inter Services Public Relations (ISPR) on Wednesday.
+RAWALPINDI: Indian army resorted to unprovoked fire in Rawalakot sector along the Line of Control (LOC), targeting civil population, said a press release issued here by Inter Services Public Relations (ISPR) on Wednesday.

 Safina BiBi, a resident of village Mandhar got injured and was evacuated to a nearby medical facility for necessary treatment.

-RAWALPINDI: Indian Army resorted to unprovoked firing in Rawalakot Sector along the Line of Control (LOC), targeting civil population, said a press release issued here by Inter Services Public Relations (ISPR) on Wednesday.
+RAWALPINDI: Indian army resorted to unprovoked fire in Rawalakot sector along the Line of Control (LOC), targeting civil population, said a press release issued here by Inter Services Public Relations (ISPR) on Wednesday.

 Safina BiBi, a resident of village Mandhar got injured and was evacuated to a nearby medical facility for necessary treatment.